Getting your Trinity Audio player ready...

 My breathing was off, and I was alarmed that I might pass out again.
 I had to get away from the murder scene.
 I tried again.
 Once I finally sat up, I saw Shellie in beast-dog form, guarding me and the book resting between us.

-At the time, I had no brain power to analyze my question.
+At the time, I had no brainpower to analyze my question.
 So instead, I tried to ground myself by getting a sense of the time.
 I read my watch.
 4:00 a.m. displayed under its cracked faceplate.

 I’ve been gone for over nine hours.